-A set of guidelines deals only with QC of data from a single AWS, therefore spatial QC is beyond the scope of the document.
+The guidelines deal only with QC of data from a single AWS, therefore spatial QC is beyond the scope of the document.
 The same is also true in case of checks against analyzed or predicted fields.
 Furthermore, QC of formatting, transmission and decoding errors is beyond the scope of the document due to a specific character of these processes, as they are dependent on the type of a message used and a way of its transmission.